chris-misa/contools/README.md

 Only owamp runs ntpd to synchronize the container's clock to network time.
 Perhaps all containers should do this?

+Bash scripts can be read and executed from a bind-mounted directory.
+See container's documention.

 # Planning

-## Generic Scripting Interface

-bash scripts are read and executed from a bind-mounted directory.

-The entry point now looks like:
-  1) if 'batch' flag is given, then execute script;
-  2) else pass args as normal to command.
-The script is responsible for deciding what to do with output data: dumping on container's stdout or redirecting to a(nother) bind-mounted directory.

 ## Generate Canonic Docker-slim Test-cases